Table of contents

 stocks the number of non-UK born or non-British citizens resident in the UK at a given point in time.

 The stock of the migrant population is built up over a long time period from long-term migration flows and so the two measures are not directly comparable.
-This is discussed further in the Note on the differences between Long-Term International Migration flows derived from the International Passenger Survey and estimates of the population obtained from the Annual Population Survey.
+This is discussed further in the blog Experimental Migration data: No evidence of UK exodus.

 Data on flows and stocks may appear to display different trend.
 The migration inflows may suggest a downward trends while the stock of people living in the UK who were born outside the UK has gone up.
 This can be explained by the following situation:

 Assume a starting point of 0 people from a particular country of birth in the UK.
 If 100,000 such people enter the UK in the first year (and all stay) but in the next year the inflow halves so only 50,000 enter (and all stay), the total stock would have risen to 150,000.